daniel-sarran/Janggi-Game/README.md

 # Janggi-Game
 JanggiGame.py is a backend implementation of the Korean board game, Janggi!

 Never heard of Janggi?
 That's alright!
+(You could check out this <a href="https://en.wikipedia.org/wiki/Janggi">Wikipedia</a> page for more information)

 It's <i>mostly</i> like Chess, in the same way a crepe is <i>mostly</i> like a pancake.